Special Educational Needs and Disabilities (SEND)

 Copthall is committed to educational opportunity and inclusion.
 All students, whatever their age, ethnicity, attainment and social background have equal access to a broad, balanced and relevant curriculum which ensures maximum progress and continuity.

-It is the work of the SEND department to ensure that the needs of our students are met through Quality First teaching and the support and provisions that we put in place.
-The SEND Information Report is an excellent document that outlines the details of how we achieve this, and this is available to download below.
+It is the work of the SEND department to ensure that the needs of our students are met through Quality First Teaching and then the support and provisions that we put in place.
+The SEND Information Report outlines the details of how we achieve this, and is available for download below.

-The Special Educational Needs Coordinator (SENCO) is Ms Jeffrey and she is responsible for liaising with all staff in the school about all aspects of special needs work as well as liaising extensively with outside agencies and families.
+The Special Educational Needs Coordinator (SENCO) is Ms Jeffrey.
+She is responsible for liaising with all staff in the school about all aspects of special educational needs and disability as well as liaising extensively with outside agencies and families.

 Description of the Department

 Ms Jeffrey may be contacted via email on email@example.com.
-Our team of 11 also includes a SEN Practitioner as well as our Teaching Assistants.
+Our team of 7 includes a SEN Practitioner as well as five Teaching Assistants.

-Together we form a hugely dedicated team which manages and supports students with a wide variety of needs and abilities.
-We use a range of assessment materials including Cognitive Ability Tests (CATs) and standardised reading tests alongside the curriculum in order to monitor and track progress and inform any interventions where necessary.
+Together we form a very dedicated team that manages and supports students with a wide variety of needs and abilities.
+We use a range of assessment materials including CTOPP2 (Comprehensive Test of Phonological Processing) and LUCID Exact to identify needs, track progress and inform any interventions where necessary.
 Support is then allocated in-class and/or in small withdrawal groups and information and strategies are shared with subject teachers.
 Students are allocated support in a prioritised and structured manner.

 Aims and Expectations